BC-CSCI-1102-S20-MWF12/ps1/problems.md

 ## Problem: "unable to find remote helper for https"

-The issue is that there is a missing dependency for git that arose in a recent OSX update.
+The issue is often that there is a missing dependency for git that arose in a recent OSX update.
 If you got a lot of chat from your computer about Xcode or developer tools, it was probably your operating system trying to get that missing dependency for you.
 Here are some possible solutions.
 (Remember to quit Atom before trying anything.)
 Here's a way to try to deal with this:

 1. open a Terminal, and type the following: